 How cross signing works with X509 certificates

-This is an interesting and a somewhat confusing topic, so I decided to write down my understanding of how certificates signature works with cross signing.
+This is an interesting and somewhat confusing topic, so I decided to write down my understanding of how certificate signatures work with cross signing.

 Here is the same data (more or less) as a JSON document: